Prewhitened Long-Run Variance Estimation Robust to Nonstationarity: Introduction

-The consistency, rate of convergence and MSE of the new prewhitening step are established under nonstationarity using the segmented locally stationary framework.
 The prewhitened DK-HAC estimators lead to HAR tests with null rejection rates close to the nominal even with strong dependence.
-Furthermore, we show formally that prewhitened DK-HAC estimators lead to HAR tests that are consistent even under nonstationary alternative hypotheses.
-Finite-sample simulations demonstrate that the latter tests have good monotonic power in those situations.
+Furthermore, we show theoretically that the prewhitened DK-HAC estimators lead to HAR tests that are consistent even under nonstationary alternative hypotheses whereas existing HAC-based and fixed-$b$-based HAR tests are not consistent with their power converging to zero as nonstationarity increases.
+The simulations demonstrate that these theoretical results provide accurate predictions about the finite-sample behavior of the tests.

-We also consider the theoretical properties of DK-HAC estimators under general nonstationarity (i.e., unconditionally heteroskedastic processes).
-We show consistency and derive asymptotic MSE bounds that are sharper than the ones in \citet{andrews:91}; they apply to a wider class of processes and are more informative because the bounds change with the nature of the nonstationarity.
-To save space, these results are presented in the supplement {[}cf. \citet{casini/perron_PrewhitedHAC_Supp}{]}.

 The paper is organized as follows.
 Section \ref{Section: Statistical Enviromnent} introduces the nonlinear VAR prewhitening procedure and its asymptotic results are established in Section \ref{Section Prewhitended DKHAC- Theory}.
+Section \ref{Section: Extension-to-Unrestrcited Nonstationary} establishes the theoretical validity of the DK-HAC estimators under general nonstationarity and presents new minimax MSE bounds.
 Section \ref{Section Power} presents some theoretical results about the power of HAR tests under nonstationary alternative hypotheses.
 Section \ref{Section Monte Carlo} presents the simulation results.
 Section \ref{Section Conclusions} concludes.
-The supplemental materials {[}cf. \citet{casini/perron_PrewhitedHAC_Supp} and an additional supplement not for publication{]} contain all mathematical proofs.
+The supplemental materials {[}cf. \citet{casini/perron_PrewhitedHAC_Supp}{]} contain all mathematical proofs.